 Where to train like an IRONMAN on the Sunshine Coast

-From Caloundra to Noosa, I’ve hand-picked a few favourite training locations to get you in the mood and help you train like a pro.
+From Caloundra to Noosa, there are a number of triathlon events that define the coast.
+We’ve hand-picked a few favourite training locations to get you in the mood and help you train like a pro.

 BYO bikes and budgie smugglers.

 If you’re looking for a full body workout, make your way to The Spit at the south-eastern end of Mooloolaba to test out the sea legs.
 An ocean swim is a must for any major Sunshine Coast triathlon, so dive headfirst into your preparations with a session past the breakers.
 Hit the beach from Mooloolaba Esplanade and swim just over a kilometre towards the Beacon Lighthouse, before turning back to shore.

 For those further north, try the calmer waters of Laguna Bay at Noosa’s Main Beach, a popular training location and home to some of the best surf waves on the Sunshine Coast.
 Swim out from the Noosa Beach Club and north towards the mouth of the Noosa River.
 If you decide to come back, that’s a 3km hit-out!

 TIP: Take a break from the long-distance swims with some interval training – short sprint swims with rest periods in between.
 The University of Sunshine Coast has an awesome Olympic-standard swimming pool if you need a break from the waves.